tieje/tieje.github.io/content/projects/smart_home.md

 ### Info Flow

-Sensor attached to Raspberry Pi ->
+- Sensor attached to Raspberry Pi (RPI) ->
-Surreal db database hosted locally on the RPI ->
+- Surreal db database hosted locally on the RPI ->
-Rust Backend App ->
+- Rust Backend App on the RPI ->
-Tauri desktop GUI (possibly for web later, but we'll see)
+- Tauri desktop GUI (possibly for web later, but we'll see)

 ## Useful Links